 Steep 4 minutes.

-Experience our whole leaf Orange Pekoe for a whole new take on your daily cuppa’ black tea.
+*Save 25%!
+Applied when you add this to your cart.* Experience our whole leaf Orange Pekoe for a whole new take on your daily cuppa’ black tea.
 This special large-leaf orange pekoe delivers a rich, complex flavor.
 It’s sweet with a tangy finish.

 If using milk try a longer steep - up to 7 minutes - before adding the milk.